 - The amount of jello used for the shots will depend on the size of the strawberries and the amount of space inside them.
 Usually, the strawberries will only hold a small amount of jello, around a couple of teaspoons.

-- Any extra Jello mixture can be poured into separate cups.
+- Any extra Jello mixture can be poured into separate plastic cups.

-- To save time and dishes, the 1 cup of water can be boiled in the microwave in the same cup that the jello mixture is prepared in for convenience.
+- To save time and dishes, the 1 cup of water can be boiled in the microwave in the same cup that the jello mixture is prepared.

 - Use ripe strawberries as they will be sweeter and have a better texture.